JiahaoLi2003/JiahaoLi2003/README.md

 ### About Me:

 - 📖 Studying at the School of Software, Dalian University of Technology

+- Working at [THUNLP](https://nlp.csai.tsinghua.edu.cn/) as a visiting scholars

 - 🌱 Learning around LLM & (multi-)agent